Pleb5/Pleb5.github.io/pages/quest-9-join-the-fray.md

     10. Svetski Wake Up Podcast
     11. Choose a topic to focus on and look for episodes across the board
 2. Join [Stacker.news](https://stacker.news/) (alby can get you a Lightning address), the future bitcoin version of reddit
-3. Load up a Lightning wallet with sats and start creating content and zapping other plebs with great content on [nostr clients](https://nostr-resources.com/#clients)
+3. Load up a Lightning wallet with sats and start creating content and zapping other plebs with great content

 ---